Himitsu-de-Rune/Telegram-Voice-Message-Summarizer/README.md

 # 🎙️ Telegram Voice Message Summarizer

-This project is a Telegram bot that converts voice messages into text and generates a short summary.
+This project is a Telegram bot that converts voice and video messages into text and generates a short summary.

 ---